-Situated on the corner of Gaston and Lincoln Street, The Gastonian's location is integral to its appeal, offering guests a home base that is both charmingly residential and conveniently central to Savannah's popular historic sites.
-Guests of The Gastonian experience the best that Savannah has to offer while staying in what feels like their very own elegant historic Savannah home.Location:
+Situated on the corner of Gaston and Lincoln Street, The Gastonian's location is integral to its appeal, offering guests a wonderful place to stay that is both charmingly residential and central to Savannah's popular historic sites.
+Guests of The Gastonian experience the unique charm and sophistication of an elegant historic Savannah home.

-The Gastonian is two blocks from Forsyth Park and within easy walking distance to a number of city squares, including Whitefield, Calhoun, Monterey, Troup, Lafayette and Madison.
-It's a five-minute walk down Lincoln Street to Colonial Park Cemetery, and from there just a few blocks to the Juliet Gordon Low Birthplace on Oglethorpe Avenue.
+The Gastonian is two blocks from Forsyth Park and within easy walking distance to a number of city squares, including Whitefield, Calhoun, Monterey, Troup, Lafayette, and Madison.
+It's a five-minute walk down Lincoln Street to Colonial Park Cemetery, and from there, just a few blocks to the Juliet Gordon Low Birthplace on Oglethorpe Avenue.